 - Layers Panel – See all the different layers of your images.
 Click the eye to hide or unhide certain layers.

-- Color Sync – See how many colors you have on your canvas.
+- Color Sync – See how many different colors you have on your canvas.
 Change items to the same color by dragging and dropping in this panel.

 Cricut Design Space Help Tutorial

 Whew… that is a lot of info, but I guarantee you it becomes second nature once you play with the Cricut software for a bit.
-If you’d like more detailed instruction on different parts of CDS, make sure to browse through my Cricut Design Space 101 series or watch my playlist on YouTube.

 Please let me know if you have any questions!
 I’d also love to hear your favorite Cricut Design Space feature.